What's up in space for 2021? Here's our guide to the best events of the year

 This illustration shows the SLS rocket blasting towards space.
 Credit: NASA

 These images sent back by the OSIRIS-REx spacecraft show it stowing its asteroid sample for delivery back to Earth.
 Credit: NASA

 Arriving at near-Earth asteroid Bennu back on New Year's Eve 2018, OSIRIS-REx has produced some stunning maps of this immense 'rubble pile' in space.
 It has also captured some bizarre science going on there.
 The primary purpose of this mission, however, was to collect a sample of the asteroid for return to Earth.
-Having completed that important task on October 20, last year, the only thing left for the spacecraft to do now is fly home.
+Having completed that important task on October 20, last year, the only major mission objective left for the spacecraft is to now fly home.

 While this asteroid spacecraft gets underway, two more are scheduled to launch from Earth in 2021.

-NASA's DART mission, which stands for Double Asteroid Redirection Test, is currently targetting July 22 for liftoff.
-The spacecraft's destination is the double asteroid Didymos, an 800 meter-wide space rock orbited by a smaller 170 meter-wide mini-moon named Dimorphos.
+NASA's DART mission — the Double Asteroid Redirection Test — is currently targetting July 22 for liftoff.
+The spacecraft's destination is the double asteroid Didymos.
+The primary of the system is an 800 meter-wide space rock, and it is orbited by a smaller 170 metre asteroid, technically a 'mini-moon', named Dimorphos.

 This artist's depiction shows DART's encounter with Didymos and Dimorphos in 2022.
 Credit: NASA/JHAPL